Environmental permits and supervision of environmental protection

 Besides the ex-ante supervision relating to the permit, registration and notification procedures, the authorities supervise the achievement of the objectives of environmental protection by monitoring the compliance with the acts, environmental permits, notification decisions and Government decrees concerning registration, and by making sure that the necessary approvals by the authorities have been applied for (ex-post supervision).

-The supervisory authorities are the Centres for Economic Development, Transport and the Environment and the municipal environmental protection authorities.
+The supervisory authorities are the Finnish Supervisory Agency and the municipal environmental protection authorities.
 Supervision is mainly targeted to operations that involve the greatest risk of causing environmental pollution.
-Supervision is implemented through planned inspections, by monitoring the load on and state of the environment, and by carrying out inspections in the event of an accident, harm or violation.
+Supervision is implemented through planned and systematic inspections, by monitoring the load on and state of the environment, and by carrying out inspections in the event of an accident, harm or violation

-Where necessary, the authority may issues prohibitions, and advice or order the party responsible for the operation to fulfil their obligations.
+Where necessary, the authority issues prohibitions or advises or orders the party responsible for the operation to fulfil their obligations.
 The authority may also issue an order concerning an operation that is not subject to a permit, notification or registration obligation.
 If violation against the law is suspected, the supervisory authority may also request the police to investigate the matter.

 More information

-Ministry of the Environment, Climate and Environmental Protection Department Telephone:0295250244 Email Address:
+Ministry of the Environment, Department of Climate and Environmental Protection, Emissions and Environmental Risks Telephone:0295250150 Email Address: [email protected]